re-belli/Red-Team/README.md

  The tool performs keyboard hooking only when the user is focused on a Remote Desktop session, making it more stealthy than generic keyloggers that hook the keyboard continuously and record everything typed.
 However, it remains memory-intensive.

 A tip for optimizing keyloggers is adding a millisecond delay at the end of each hooking procedure to reduce CPU usage.
 It's also best to store captured characters in in-memory buffers rather than writing to disk.
 Logging should occur over the current C2 session comms.
 This code would be best optimized and utilized as a BOF.</td></tr>
-<tr><td>LSASS Dumping</td><td><a href="https://github.com/wtechsec/LSASS-Forked-Dump---Bypass-EDR-CrowdStrike/tree/main">LSASS-Forked-Dump</a> – Overall, I am not a fan of LSASS dumping; I think it is an extreme opsec hazard especially against CrowdStrike.
+<tr><td>LSASS Dumping</td><td><a href="https://github.com/wtechsec/LSASS-Forked-Dump---Bypass-EDR-CrowdStrike/tree/main">LSASS-Forked-Dump</a> – Overall, I am not a fan of LSASS dumping; I think it is an extreme opsec hazard especially against Falcon.
 But there are instances where having ntlm can be useful.

-I highly doubt the code in that link bypasses CrowdStrike, but the fundamentals of forking and dumping from the non-main LSASS process is a good principle.
+I highly doubt the code in that link bypasses Falcon, but the fundamentals of forking and dumping from the non-main LSASS process is a good principle.
 I would also add that after doing the dump, you should overwrite the MDMP header and avoid saving it to disk.
 This is another example of code that should be implemented as a BOF file or .NET assembly that can be run in memory, with the dump directly transferred over the wire.</td></tr>
 </table>

 ---